 And the tubing itself was a total blast!

-I’m not going to sugar-coat it; the water is C-O-L-D. In fact, it becomes a running joke as the guides warn us not to use any F words (like frigid or freezing) or C words (like chilly or cold!)
+I’m not going to sugar-coat it: you’ll be floating in COLD WATER.
+In fact, it was running joke with the guides warn us not to use any F words (like frigid or freezing) or C words (like chilly or cold)!

 They like to say the water is “refreshing” and “invigorating!”

 I had been worried that I’d feel claustrophobic inside the tunnels, but it was a non-issue.
-Surprisingly, I was even fine turning off my head lamp to go through the last tunnel.
+I was even fine turning of my headlamp when we went through the last tunnel.
 It’s somewhat of a tour tradition!

 And speaking of lunch, I was really happy with the Costco sandwich makings, Hawaiian chips, and cookies.
 It was just the right amount of food.

-I’m usually not much of an eater on things like this but I really worked up an appetite with that tubing!
+I’m usually not much of an eater on things like this but I really worked up an appetite with all the tubing!

-After lunch, we got to ride back in an open air, all-terrain vehicle and it made me feel quite outdoorsy!
+After our picnic lunch, we got to ride back in an open air, all-terrain vehicle and it made me feel quite outdoorsy!

-Our guide La`i gave us recommendations of his favorite places to eat (and who has the best happy hour!) as well as lesser known beaches, interesting hikes, and lots of Kauai history.
+Our guide La`i shared lots of Kauai history during our ATV ride.
+Plus, he gave us recommendations of his favorite places to eat (and who has the best happy hour!), as well as a few lesser-known beaches and interesting hikes.

-Kauai Backcountry Adventures offers Crocs to rent if you don’t bring your own waterproof shoes.
+Kauai Backcountry Adventures also offers Crocs to rent if you don’t bring your own waterproof shoes.

 Since this is a water activity, you’ll need to wear a swimsuit or clothing that can get wet.
-I’d suggest wearing a rashguard to protect against the sun as well as the rocks.
+I’d suggest wearing a rashguard to protect against the sun and rocks.

-They don’t provide towels, so you will need to bring your own.
-Borrow some from your hotel or bring along a quick drying travel towel.
+The company doesn’t provide towels, so you’ll need to bring your own.
+Borrow some from your hotel or bring along a few quick drying travel towels.

 Bring a bag or backpack to keep your items sorted from everyone else’s stuff.
 You don’t want to lose your phone or car keys!